andeeboyy/My-gmod-sweps/README.md

 # My-gmod-sweps

-if you want to use my sweps put all the stuff inside weapons folder in Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\lua\weapons and you get the sweps
+if you want to use my sweps put the thing inside gmod addons folder

 this is also just for archiving this